 Perched like a shag on a rock, I waited…and waited…and waited.
 Intermittently checking the Facebook page to see if the conditions were improving and whether anyone else in more southerly latitudes was having any success.
-Occasionally scared witless when a possum or other small animal crept up on the cliff behind me causing rocks to tumble down the rock face!
+Occasionally scared witless when a possum or other small animal caused rocks to tumble down the cliff face behind me!

 Yet finally, for a window of no more than 15 minutes, we had success!

 At around 10:50pm a very small band of purple/red appeared above Betsey Island, extending a few degrees above the horizon.

 And just like the end of a Looney Tunes cartoon, “That’s all folks!”

 This was my second opportunity to view an Aurora Australis in Tasmania.
 My first was back in July 2012 when the solar conditions were much stronger.
 The first photo in this article was from that night, as is this image…

 It was a breathtaking night, and one I will never forget.

 I hope this article helps you experience the Aurora Australis in Tasmania and to capture some fantastic memories.
 It’s a very special event and one that everyone should see at least once in their lives 🙂

 If you’ve got any questions at all, just let me know in the comments below.